France and Germany fail to coax EU into Putin's arms

 "The EU is stronger when we speak together, therefore the EU should have a forum for dialogue with Russia as a whole," Austrian chancellor Sebastian Kurz said.

-"As a matter of principle, I'm in favour of dialogue ... therefore there can of course also be an EU summit with Putin," Danish prime minister Mette Frederiksen also said.
+"As a matter of principle, I'm in favour of dialogue ... therefore there can, of course, also be an EU summit with Putin," Danish prime minister Mette Frederiksen also said.

 Most southern and northern states did not publicly criticise Merkel and Macron, but some did issue warnings.

-"Our actions regarding Russia have to be firm, we will not forsake our principles regarding Ukraine and Navalny for example," Finnish prime minister Sanna Marin said.
+"Our actions regarding Russia have to be firm, we will not forsake our principles regarding Ukraine and Navalny," Finnish prime minister Sanna Marin said.

-But the Dutch prime minister, Mark Rutte, flat-out said he would not sit down in the same room as the Russian president.
+But the Dutch prime minister, Mark Rutte, flat-out said he would not sit down in the same room as the Russian autocrat.

 "I don't mind Putin meeting with the two presidents [of the European Commission and EU Council].
 I will not participate in a meeting with Putin myself," Rutte said.

-While Poland and the Baltic states raised a predictable outcry.
+Meanwhile, Poland and the Baltic states raised a predictable outcry.

 "When we see attacks - also hybrid attacks - against our neighbours and ourselves, it's hard to take up high-level dialogue," Polish prime minister Mateusz Morawiecki said, alluding to recent Russian hacking of Polish officials and MPs.

-"The outcome of the meeting with [Russian foreign minister Sergei] Lavrov and the [EU] high-representative [Josep Borrell] didn't have a very positive outcome for the EU," Estonia's prime minister Kaja Kallas noted, after Lavrov recently humiliated Borrell in Moscow.
+"The meeting with [Russian foreign minister Sergei] Lavrov and the [EU] high-representative [Josep Borrell] didn't have a very positive outcome for the EU," Estonia's prime minister Kaja Kallas noted, after Lavrov recently humiliated Borrell in Moscow with anti-EU jibes and diplomatic expulsions.

-"There's the illegal annexation of Crimea.
-There's ongoing warfare in the Donbas region - these issues need to be addressed and then we can speak with Russia," Latvian prime minister Arturs Kariņš also said.
+"There's the illegal annexation of Crimea [a Ukrainian region].
+There's ongoing warfare in the Donbas region [in Ukraine] - these issues need to be addressed and then we can speak with Russia," Latvian prime minister Arturs Kariņš also said.

 "The Kremlin understands power politics.
 The Kremlin does not understand free concessions as a sign of strength," he added.

-EU-Russia relations were not like US-Russia relations because the US had "a strategic [nuclear] weapons arsenal", Lithuanian resident Gitanas Nausėda said.
+EU-Russia relations were not like US-Russia relations because the US had "a strategic [nuclear] weapons arsenal", Lithuanian president Gitanas Nausėda said.

-"This is not the case in the European Union.
-We are a region of principles and values," he said.
+"This is not the case with the European Union.
+We're a region of principles and values," he said.

+Summing up the discussion, Merkel said in the small hours of Friday: "It was not possible to agree that we [the EU and Russia] would meet immediately at leaders' level, but what is important to me is that the dialogue format is retained and that we're working on it".

+"Personally, I would have liked to have taken a bolder step here," she said.